nigelredding/act65.github.io/about.md

 published: true
 ---

-Just another blog… I write here to organise my thoughts, to practice explanations and to explore ideas.
-If others happen to learn from these posts awesome!

-I seem to be interested in;
-* how to think, and what is the best way to think?
-* and the relation between the structure of a system and its function.

-I also keep another [blog](https://act65com.wordpress.com/), which is less technical, less polished, more opinionated, and more personal.
-Feel free to check it out.
+This place for me to put some of the things I am actually a little proud of, for the other stuff check out [blog](https://act65com.wordpress.com/), which is less technical, less polished, more opinionated, and more personal.

+The posts will probably be anything related to brains, computers and math.
+I like thinking about how to think, how to solve problems, all that ‘meta’ stuff I wish I were better at.